Tantrix: History

 The first version of Tantrix was created by Mike McManaway in 1988 and was called Mind Game.
 It used 56 cardboard pieces with only two coloured lines, red and black.
 Owning a games shop, McManaway sold the game directly and following customer feedback continued to change the rules and design.
 In 1991, the tiles were changed to plastic and two more colours were added, allowing for four-player games.

-The tiles were (and still are) hand-painted, featuring different colours to those now used, even pink.
-The early form of the game featured eight "triple intersections", but these were found to slow the game play as they only fitted into three different forced spaces (compared to six for all other tiles).
-So in 1993, the triple intersections were removed from the game.
+The tiles were (and still are) hand-painted, featuring different colours to those now used, including pink.
+The early form of the game featured eight "triple intersections" (tiles with three lines connecting opposite edges), but these were found to slow the game play as they only fit into three different forced spaces (compared to six for all other tiles).
+So, in 1993, the triple intersections were removed from the game.

 Along with the multiplayer version of the game, McManaway created smaller solitaire puzzles using 10 or 12 tiles that required the player to put the tiles together to create loops of certain colours.

 McManaway has also created many solitaire puzzles, including 3-D versions, match only versions (requiring players to colour match tiles within a confined space) and loop and line versions (requiring players to use all the nominated tiles to complete a loop or line in a specific colour).
 However many of the editions are no longer available.

 The main versions sold in most countries are: